Seminar 2

 Exercise 8

-Covid is back in fashion!
-But British scientists are not asleep either: a new test has been developed with a sensitivity of 99% (i.e., it correctly diagnoses a sick person in 99% of cases) and a specificity of 99% (only 1% of healthy people are declared sick).
+Covid is back.
+But scientists are not asleep either: a new test has been developed with a sensitivity of 99% (i.e., it correctly diagnoses a sick person in 99% of cases) and a specificity of 99% (only 1% of healthy people are declared sick).
 It is known that in a certain happy village, 1 out of every 1000 inhabitants suffers from Covid.
 What is the probability that a resident of this village, who tested positive, is actually sick?

 Exercise 9